Skip to Content

 Or just welcome the slow life and see where each day takes you!

-Once you’ve taken a dip, Santa Cruz is a popular spot to watch the world go by – nosh on tamales at one of the beachside restaurants while watching boats go in and out of the nearby port.
+Santa Cruz is a popular spot to watch the world go by – nosh on tamales at a beachside eatery while watching boats go in and out of the nearby port.

-Huatulco also incorporates a few smaller Mexican beach destinations.
-Each has their own character and atmosphere.
+Huatulco is also home to a few smaller Mexican beach destinations, each with their own character and atmosphere.

-On the other hand, if you’re looking for somewhere posh to stay on Mexico’s Pacific Coast, Tangolunda Bay is well-known for its luxury resorts.
-You’ll find also plenty of condos with infinity pools here.
+On the other hand, if you’re after a more upscale experience, Tangolunda Bay is the place to be.
+It’s known for its luxury resorts, and you’ll find plenty of condos with infinity pools too.

 Other best beach towns: Pacific Coast Mexico